 In simple words, pronouns allow us to shorten our sentences and make them sound less repetitive.
-Just understand the use of pronouns with an example- “The students are studying hard for their board exams.
+Just understand the use of pronoun with an example- “The students are studying hard for their board exams.
 The students have been covering the complete syllabus in a progress.
 The students shall finish their preparation much before the board exams.”
 Instead of using The students repetitively, we can write this sentence as “The students are studying hard for their board exams.
 They have been covering the complete syllabus in a progress.
 They shall finish their preparation much before the board exams.”
 In this sentence, ‘they’ replace ‘the students’ where they is a pronoun and the students is a noun.

 A pronoun is the part of speech that is frequently used while we write, read, and speak.
 Understand the use of pronouns with some more examples discussed below-